MasumaJaffery/math-magicians/README.md

 **Note**: Please only modify the components files like App.js, testing files like App.test.js and the CSS files.
 Do not modify configurations files of the project.

+## Live Demo:
+Open [https://eclectic-kulfi-5d875a.netlify.app/) to view it in your browser.

 ## 👥 Authors <a name="authors"></a>